Abdul Moyeen Khan

-Dr. Abdul Moyeen Khan (born 1 January 1947) is a Bangladesh Nationalist Party politician.
-He is a member of the current Standing Committee of the Party.
-He served as the Minister of State for Planning, Government of Bangladesh during 1993-1996, Minister of Information during 2001–2002 and the Minister of Science and Information & Communication Technology (now renamed) during 2002–2006.
-He served as a Member of Bangladesh Parliament from 1991 until 2006.
+Abdul Moyeen Khan (born 1 January 1947) is a Bangladesh Nationalist Party politician.
+He is a member of the current standing committee of the party.
+He served as the minister of state for planning, government of Bangladesh during 1993–1996, minister of information during 2001–2002 and the minister of science and information & communication technology (now renamed) during 2002–2006.
+He served as a member of the Bangladesh Parliament from 1991 until 2006.

-Background
+Early life

-Khan is the son of Abdul Momen Khan, formerly the top Civil Servant in Bangladesh (Cabinet Secretary) and a former Bangladesh Nationalist Party (BNP) politician, a founder member of BNP and the Minister of Food in the Cabinet of President Ziaur Rahman.
+Khan is the son of Abdul Momen Khan, formerly the top civil servant in Bangladesh (cabinet secretary) and a former Bangladesh Nationalist Party (BNP) politician, a founder member of BNP and the minister of food in the cabinet of President Ziaur Rahman.

-Dr Khan, an academic by profession, topped all exams in schools and colleges in his life with awards and gold medals, graduated as a PhD from the University of Sussex in 1973 and was a Professor of Physics in the University of Dhaka until 1991 when he first successfully ran for the fifth Parliament in 1991 and was elected the MP for Narsingdi 2 Constituency.
-He then ran successively in 3 following Parliaments and continued representing his constituency as the MP until 2006.
+Khan graduated as a PhD from the University of Sussex in 1973.